f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 To completely backup the rSeries system, you’ll need to backup each tenant TMOS configuration first, and then back up the F5OS configuration.
 Tenant backup utilizes the same backup and recovery procedures as existing BIG-IP devices/guests because the tenants themselves are running TMOS.
 For the F5OS layer a different backup mechanism is utilized because F5OS configuration management is based on ConfD.

-The confd process manages the F5OS configuration on an rSeries system.
+The ConfD process manages the F5OS configuration on an rSeries system.
 The system stores the configuration in its configuration database (CDB).

 The F5OS configuration contains data that includes the following: